wds4/tribal-tapestry/essays/bookJustification/hypotheses/decentralizedLinguisticConsensus.md

 Before getting to the arbitrary decisions part, there must be some common starting set of assumptions about how knowledge is represented.
-That, and at least a rudimentary concept of WoT: the notion that arbitrary decisions will be influenced greatly by, if not completely absorbed from, those around us.
-In the secitons that follow we develop both those ideas, starting with the math of set theory and graph theory as the starting point for knowledge representation.

 -----